 After controlling for secular trends and state fixed effects with multivariate regression models, Villalobos and colleagues found a positive association between Medicare imaging utilization and the lagged number of paid malpractice claims per capita.

-H1 Medical Affairs Solution collects information on patients to understand their procedures and behaviors contributing to diagnosis
+H1 Insights Medical Affairs collects information on patients to understand their procedures and behaviors which contribute to diagnosis

 Graticule Medical Devices provide data sourced from EHR records to improve biomarker discovery and algorithm training for robotic surgery and other medical advances

 EMIS Health EMIS Web allows healthcare providers, community care services and hospitals to share expertise and information between their varying areas improving customer care and safety.